Guydada/MIND-Recommender-System-Project-Pytorch-TF-IDF--Deep-Learning/README.md

 After running the code, a prompt will appear asking for mode, choose between:
 - 'tfidf' - TF-IDF mode
 - 'model' - Model mode

+## Additional Files and Directories
+- `notebooks` - Jupyter Notebooks - for visual aids creation and EDA
+- `docs` - PPT conatining a short presentation
+- `README.md` - The current document, serving as the final report for this project

 ## Abstract
 This project is a final submission project in the course: "Introduction to Search,